Advertiser Disclosure

 1629 K St. NW #801, Washington, D.C.
 20006

-Situated within a new 4-acre urban park located at the base of Capitol Hill, the Eisenhower Memorial will be a grand new civic space set right in the heart of Washington, D.C.
+Within a 4-acre park at the base of Capitol Hill, the Eisenhower Memorial is a grand civic space set right in the heart of Washington, D.C.

 Korean War Veterans Memorial